OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - APK Extractor: App to extract APKs without root.
 - Frida server: Server for Frida, the dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
 See [Frida](#frida "Frida section") section below for more information.
 - Drozer agent: Agent for drozer, the framework that allows you to search for security vulnerabilities in apps and devices.
 See [Drozer](#drozer "Drozer section") section below for more information.
 - BusyBox:  BusyBox combines multiple common Unix utilities into a small single executable.
 The utilities included generally have fewer options than their full-featured GNU counterparts, but are sufficient enough to provide a complete environment on a small or embedded system.
-BusyBox can be installed on a device by downloading the binary from [BusyBox website](https://busybox.net "BusyBox Website") or via Google Play Store on a rooted device.
+BusyBox can be installed on a rooted device by downloading the BusyBox application from Google Play Store.

 ##### Xposed